 I continually am amazed at how flat London is.
-Anytime you climb a small hill or incline you know you are likely to have a good view of something at the top.
+Anytime you climb a small hill or incline in London you know you are likely to have a good view of something at the top.
 Greenwich is no exception.

 This fantastic spot is only a short walk from the Queen's House within Greenwich Park with a steady incline to reach the hill top where you will find the Royal Observatory and the viewpoint in front of the statue of General Wolfe.
 The views are totally worth the visit as you get a spectacular view of the city of London, the famous curve of the 215 mile long River Thames as well as the Royal Greenwich Museums and beyond that Canary Wharf.
 Have a picnic up here or spend some time taking in the scenery.
 Whichever it is, you won't be able to help but take a few snaps.